Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     3. This is just an arbitrary label for file I/O.

     4. The maximum number of running jobs per node.
-If you are running a non-MPI job, this value will generally be the number of physical cores per node (this example).
+This value will generally be the number of physical cores per node (this example).
 Perlmutter has 128 physical CPU cores, so we have set a value of 128 here.

     5. The number of cores per job.
 We are running single-core jobs in this example.